ScottMonaghan/robud/README.md

 >_**Notes:**_
 >   * _Suggested steps:_
->     * _Use pliars to gently turn the servo shaft counter-clockwise until you hit the physical stop_
+>     * _Use pliars to gently turn the servo shaft counter-clockwise until you hit the physical stop._
->     * _Then position your pliars at the top at 12:00 as shown in the picture_
+>     * _Then position your pliars at the top at 12:00 as shown in the first picture._
->     * _Finally, carefully turn the shaft clockwise 90 degrees to 3:00 as shown in the second picture_
+>     * _Finally, carefully turn the shaft clockwise 90 degrees to 3:00 as shown in the second picture._
 <img src="./data/images/build-instructions/IMG_3672.jpg" alt="Head Assembly Step 5" width=600 />
 <img src="./data/images/build-instructions/IMG_3684.jpg" alt="Head Assembly Step 5" width=600 />

 ---
 ### 7. Pop servo(Q) into left barrel wall(M)